sarthakpranesh/Blogfolio/README.md

 ## Installation
-Follow the standard process of creating a hugo website, followed by below command from the root directory of your project to add the theme `Blogfolio` as a submodule:
+Follow the standard process of creating a hugo website, followed by below command from the root directory of your project to add the theme `Blogfolio` as a submodule (if you haven't initialized git then run `git init` first):

 ```git
 git submodule add https://github.com/sarthakpranesh/Blogfolio themes/Blogfolio
 ```

-* You might require to initialize git using `git init` in project's root directory

 <br>